 Honorary Treasurer: Steve Clarke

-Steve is an Associate Non-Executive Director at the Princess Alexandra Hospital NHS Trust, and has extensive Board level experience as an NHS Finance Director and Deputy Chief Executive.
+Steve has extensive Board level experience as an NHS Finance Director and Deputy Chief Executive.

 Mark Stroyan is a Partner at Manchester Square Partners.
 Mark works with Executive Directors, Board Members and leaders of Professional Services firms as a sounding board and career management mentor.
 He supports leaders in making critical decisions and has a particular expertise in succession planning.
 Mark is also an accredited mediator helping clients to navigate differences in the workplace.